cloe-org/CLOE/CONTRIBUTING.md

 ##### Variables

 * Keep all variable names lowercase and separate words/terms with a `_` (e.g. `my_var` not `MyVar`).
-* Try to avoid (as much as possible) using single letter variable names.
+* Try to avoid using single letter variable names.
 The same applies to the corresponding docstring.

 _A few examples for CLOE:_